inaccel/material/docs/reference/inaccel/cli.md

    inaccel [global options] command [command options] [arguments...]

 VERSION:
-   1.8.7
+   1.8.14

 COMMANDS:
    config, c  Configures bitstream repositories and coral container settings help, h    Shows a list of commands or help for one command

    bitstream:
-     decrypt, dec  Decrypt an FPGA binary
-     encrypt, enc  Encrypt an FPGA binary
      parse    Parse FPGA binary build-metadata
      install  Install a bitstream to the local or a remote repository, from a local or a remote source list     List all the bitstreams or detailed information for specific bitstreams in the local or a remote repository remove   Remove one or more bitstreams from the local or a remote repository

    coral:
-     console  Fetch the console of the InAccel Coral container logs     Fetch the logs of the InAccel Coral container start    Start the InAccel Coral container
+     console  Get a console inside the InAccel Coral container logs     Fetch the logs of the InAccel Coral container start    Start the InAccel Coral container
      stop     Stop the InAccel Coral container